-Sets the format of sound data returned from Read() to Format. nChannels must be 1 (Mono) or 2 (Stereo).
+Sets the format of sound data returned from Read() to Format. nChannels is the number of logical channels and can be 1 to 32.
+If an audio device supports more hardware channels than the given value, the remaining channels will be ignored.
+If an audio device supports less hardware channels than the given value, the remaining read audio samples will return null level.
 If bLeftChannel is TRUE, Read() returns the left channel, if nChannels == 1.
 The following (interleaved little endian) read formats are allowed:

 - SoundFormatUnsigned8

 - SoundFormatSigned16

 - SoundFormatSigned24 (occupies 3 bytes)

-- SoundFormatSigned24\32 (occupies 4 bytes)
+• SoundFormatSigned24_32 (occupies 4 bytes)

-int CSoundBaseDevice::Read(void \pBuffer, size\t nCount)
+int CSoundBaseDevice::Read(void pBuffer, size_t nCount)